8-Day Kunming, Dali, Lijiang, and Shangri-La Tour

-- Lose your way in the less-visited karst landscape of the Stone Forest
+Lose the crowds in less-visited dark karst landscapes of the Stone Forest.

-- Check out the power of the water and the towering mountains at sensational Tiger Leaping Gorge
+Check out the power of water below the towering mountains in nerve-tingling Tiger Leaping Gorge.

 After your flight lands at the airport, your tour guide will wait for you with a welcoming smile at the arrival hall.
 Transfer to your hotel by a private car and driver.
 The rest of the day is for you to acclimatize and explore the city, or relax and recoup ready for the tour tomorrow.

-You will be transferred to your morning flight to arrive in Dali within one hour.
+Take a 2-hour bullet train ride to Dali in the morning.
 Upon arrival, your Dali guide will be waiting to start a colorful day with you.
 First, visit the houses of the Bai minority people> in Xizhou Village.
 You will see typical Bai traditions and dresses.
-Some buildings are old and have typical ancient architectures, and are the ‘real local’ houses.
+Some buildings are old and have typical ancient architectures, and are the 'real local' houses.
 Then hop in a horse-drawn carriage to enjoy a relaxing tour along the lakeshore of Erhai, which is blessed with a mild climate and stunning scenery.
 Have lunch at a popular local restaurant.

 Located at the foot of the Cangshan Mountains is Dali Ancient Town, where clear springs flow and local minority people live.
 In a quiet corner of the town, you will also find a Chinese-style Catholic church that was built in 1927.
 Stay overnight in the ancient town and relax.